-It was all going well and I felt like a pro at navigating now.
-Yet London transport managed to break me I panicked that the train had reached its final stop and I had somehow missed Kings Cross so quickly got off.
+It was all going well, and I felt like a pro at navigating now.
+Yet London transport managed to break me.
+I panicked that the train had reached its final stop and I had somehow missed Kings Cross so quickly got off.
 Only to find me in the wrong station still on the outskirts of central London and with a ticket that was only valid on the airport train.
 What an idiot.
-I was now faced with the dilemma of waiting for half an hour and getting on the next train or to get on the next Kings Cross train that came through and hope for the best.
+I was now faced with a dilemma, wait half an hour or get the train that my ticket wasn’t valid on.

 My thoughts on each destination:

 I thought Berlin was a fascinating place filled with history and incredible museums.
 However, the weather was incredibly average.
-We went in the height of summer and it rained a lot and wasn’t particularly warm so if you’re looking to get a tan it’s probably not for you.
-But if you’re interested in the history of World War 2 this city is a must, every corner is overwhelmingly steeped in history.
+We went in the height of summer, and it rained a lot and wasn’t particularly warm, so if you’re looking to get a tan, it’s probably not for you.
+But if you’re interested in the history of World War 2, this city is a must, and every corner is steeped in history.

 Prague is just stunning.
 Every street you walk down looks like a postcard.
 It has a rich history and has inspired artists throughout history, which you can really feel in the architecture and the number of odd and quirky art instalments and bars all over the place.
 The palace complex is really amazing and so unique.

-If you’re looking for a party the insanely cheap price of alcohol and being the home of absinthe is sure to impress.
+If you’re looking for a party, the insanely low price of alcohol and being the home of absinthe is sure to impress.

 I would love to come back in here in winter to see the city in a different season, it struck me as a great couples getaway stop and was my second favourite place we visited.

-Vienna is the most lavish place I have ever been, every corner has a building that in any normal city would be its highlight.
-If you are looking to travel on a tight budget Vienna is a bit of a struggle.
-I would like to go back to Vienna and go to the opera house maybe when I am willing to spend a bit more money and do it properly.
+Vienna is the most lavish place I have ever been, and every corner has a building that in any typical city would be its highlight.
+If you are looking to travel on a tight budget, Vienna is a bit of a struggle.
+I want to go back to Vienna and go to the opera house maybe when I am willing to spend a bit more money and do it properly.

-Vienna also isn’t really the best place if you’re looking for a big night out they have very strict noise restrictions in place across the city that could land you with a pretty big fine.
+Vienna also isn’t the best place if you’re looking for a big night out they have stringent noise restrictions in place across the city that could land you with a pretty hefty fine.

-I’m sure I said it all on my post about Bratislava, but I really found this place fascinating for a day or two.
-I don’t think I could spend a huge amount of time here but it was incredibly cheap and well worth the experience of visiting.
+I’m sure I said it all on my post about Bratislava, but I found this place fascinating for a day or two.
+I don’t think I could spend a considerable amount of time here, but it was incredibly cheap and well worth the experience of visiting.